Minus the Bear: 2010–2017

 To celebrate the tenth anniversary of the They Make Beer Commercials Like This EP, the band played two small shows in the early part of 2014 on the west coast of the US.
 That summer, the band announced a new full-length compilation album entitled Lost Loves.
 The LP was released in both vinyl and CD form and contains music which did not seem to fit in a sequential order appropriate enough, at the time, to be put on a full-length release.
 The tracks "Invented Memory" and "Lucky Ones" were the only tracks that were unavailable before the release of the compilation.
 The latter was made available before the album's release through SoundCloud and on the band's official web page.
 The band toured in support of the new EP and continued the celebration of their Beer Commercials LP in the second half of 2014.

-On January 29, 2015, the band officially announced via its Facebook page that drummer Erin Tate was no longer a member of the band.
-"It is with heavy hearts that we regret to inform you that due to personal and creative differences, Minus the Bear and Erin Tate have decided to part ways," signed by Dave, Jake, Cory, and Alex.
+On January 29, 2015, the band officially announced via its Facebook page that drummer Erin Tate was no longer a member of the band because of "personal and creative differences".
 The band then talked about future tours and continuing to work on the follow-up album to Infinity Overhead.
 The band's sixth album, VOIDS, was released on March 3, 2017.

+Farewell Tour (2018)

 On July 17, 2018, the band announced they would be disbanding following a farewell tour that would end on December 14 in their hometown of Seattle, and that they would be releasing a final EP, Fair Enough, in October.
 After tickets sold out in minutes, the band added dates on December 15 and December 16.
 Their final live performance was December 16, 2018 at The Showbox in Seattle.

+Reunion

+In March 2025, Minus the Bear announced they would embark on a reunion tour for October and November of that year, performing Menos el Oso in its entirety every night.